ESMG/gridtools/README.md

 # Workarounds

 These are the current workarounds that are required for the grid toolset package.
 You may need to perform these steps once if you plan to install a copy of the grid generation software.

-These workarounds should be automatically installed with an installation of gridtools.
+NOTE: These workarounds should be automatically installed with an installation of gridtools.

 ## datashader

 The lastest version from github is required for proper operation of bokeh, holoviews and panel which are used by the interactive portions of the grid generation library.

 [REPO](https://github.com/holoviz/datashader)